yanoschik/PiPan_Cam/README.md

 PiPan Cam
 =========

-A set of scripts used to control a pan-tilt camera setup on Raspberry Pi running pi-blaster.
+A set of scripts used to control a pan-tilt camera setup on Raspberry Pi running <a href="https://github.com/sarfata/pi-blaster/" target="_blank">pi-blaster</a> and optionally <a href="https://github.com/ccrisan/motioneye" target="_blank">motioneye</a>.

 ![Setup example](/setup_example2.jpg)

 Prerequisites
 =============
  - <a href="https://www.raspberrypi.org/products/" target="_blank">Raspberry Pi</a> with a Camera (eg. <a href="https://www.raspberrypi.org/products/camera-module-v2/" target="_blank">this</a>)
- - a pan-tilt setup (platform with servos) [<a href="https://www.google.com/search?q=Pan%2FTilt+Camera+Platform" target="_blank">you google it</a>]
+ - a pan-tilt setup (platform with servos) <i>[<a href="https://www.google.com/search?q=Pan%2FTilt+Camera+Platform" target="_blank">you google it</a>]</i>
  - installed <a href="https://github.com/sarfata/pi-blaster/" target="_blank">pi-blaster</a>

 Features and usage
 ==================
-There are two main scripts, which do the work...
+There are two main scripts, which do the work ...

 pipan_set.sh
 ------------
-This script sets a specific position of the camera according passed arguments in PWM %.
+This script sets a specific position of the camera according to passed arguments in PWM %.

 But first change the script with your defaults: